-CONTEXT AND SPECIFIC SAFEGUARDING ISSUES: Abuse and Neglect (please refer to Appendix 1 of this policy): Working Together to Safeguard Children (HM Government, 2018) defines abuse as a form of maltreatment of a pupil.
-Somebody may abuse or neglect a pupil by inflicting harm, or by failing to act to prevent harm.
-Children may be abused in a family, institution or in a community setting, by those known to them or more rarely by others, e.g. via the internet.
-Significant harm can be 'actual' (happening now) or 'likely' (events leading to a situation where harm is probable).
-To be considered a safeguarding concern or allegation, it is likely that some of the following features may be found (PENS):
+CONTEXT AND SPECIFIC SAFEGUARDING ISSUES: Abuse and Neglect (please refer to Appendix 1 of this policy): Working Together to Safeguard Children (2023) defines abuse as a form of maltreatment of a child.
+Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear, or experience its effects.
+Children may be abused in a family or in an institutional or extra-familial contexts by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults, or another child or children.

+To be considered a safeguarding concern or allegation, it is likely that some of the following features may be found: